• Skip to primary navigation

 • Kids will love them - Kids love chocolate brownies and they will love helping to make these too.

-• Really easy to make - Everything done in one bowl.
+• Really easy to make - Everything done in one bowl for this healthy brownie recipe.

 Variations